Deep Learning for Efficient CSI Feedback in Massive MIMO: Adapting to New Environments and Small Datasets: System Model

 where $\mathbf{F}_d$ and $\mathbf{F}_a $ denote the $N_f \times N_f$ and $N_b \times N_b$ unitary DFT matrices, respectively.
 Owing to limited delay spread and scatters in the practical radio environment, most elements in the $N_f\times N_b$ matrix $\mathbf{H}_{ad}$ are negligibly small except for its first $R_d$ rows \cite{ref:csinet}.
 Therefore, we can approximate the MIMO channel by keeping the first $R_d$ rows of $\mathbf{H}_{ad}$, denoted by $\mathbf{H}$.

-To allow DL-based CSI feedback system to track the space-varying characteristics of wireless fading channels under different environments, mobile network operators need to collect channel measurements in each environment and train a corresponding DL network.
+To allow DL-based CSI feedback system to track the space-varying characteristics of wireless fading channels under different environments, mobile network operators need to collect numerous channel measurements in each environment and train a corresponding DL network.
 Furthermore, UEs entering a new environment would need to adjust their encoder DL network which may be large with millions of parameters.
 Assuming $T$ typical scenarios in a region, we can use $\mathbf{H}^{t}$ to denote the channel matrix for scenario $t$.

-We aim to reduce the amount of channel measurement data needed for training in new environments and to reduce the deployment cost of DL models for CSI feedback.
-In this paper, we construct a ``few-shot'' learning CSI framework from the following three perspectives: \begin{itemize} \item The DL framework for CSI feedback should achieve high-accuracy recovery under complex channel environments, which requires a powerful decoding network.
-On the other hand, the DL feedback model must cope with CSI variability. \item Data augmentation should help explore prominent MIMO channel features to lower the amount of required channel measurements, and cover cases that may be absent in measured data. \item DL feedback model should be able to leverage prior training outcomes from known channel environment to reduce training complexity and deployment cost. \end{itemize}

-To leverage prior training outcomes from a previously known scenario, we design our DL feedback networks for CSI feedback under changing scenarios in two phases: a) constructing a DL network in an anchor scenario without prior information ($t = 1$); b) constructing DL networks for additional scenarios ($t = 2,3,...,T$) by leveraging the information learned in prior training phase a).
+To diminish deployment overhead and channel measurements of DL models in variational environments for CSI feedback, we introduce a few-shot learning CSI framework that capitalizes on prior training outcomes from recognized channel environments.
+To leverage prior training outcomes from a previously known scenario, we design our DL feedback networks for CSI feedback under changing scenarios in two phases: a) constructing a DL network in an anchor scenario without prior information ($t = 1$); b) constructing DL networks for additional scenarios ($t = 2,3,...,T$) by leveraging the information learned in prior training phase.

 Let $\mathbf{\hat{H}}^t$ be the recovered CSI matrix by the decoder in scenario $t$ corresponding to the ground-truth $\mathbf{{H}}^t$.
 Define the encoding and decoding function as $f_\text{en}(\cdot)$ and $f_\text{de}(\cdot)$, respectively.
 For downlink CSI feedback architecture in the anchor scenario, the encoder network and decoder network can be denoted, respectively, by